Texas State Directory

 Officers

-Chair - Chief Justice, Supreme Court Honorable Wallace B. Jefferson
+Chair - Chief Justice, Supreme Court The Honorable Nathan L. Hecht

-Vice Chair - Presiding Judge, Court of Criminal Appeals Honorable Sharon Keller
+Vice Chair - Presiding Judge, Court of Criminal Appeals The Honorable Sharon Keller

 Legislative Members